Understanding the DEC VAX VMS Operating System?

 Backward Compatibility

-Backward compatibility in VAX/VMS enables legacy applications to operate on new DEC servers with minimum changes.
+Backward compatibility with VAX/VMS enables legacy applications to operate on new DEC VMS servers with minimum changes.
 This option is critical for businesses looking to modernize their infrastructure without losing its original applicability.

 What Are the Challenges of VAX/VMS Operating System?